tjackadams/blog/content/2020-07-30_conditional-middleware-in-asp-net-core-3-1/index.md

 ## Conclusion

-I feel like this could be a very powerful API and it probably wasn't used in the best sense in this example, but it worked for us.
+I feel like this could be a very powerful API and it probably wasn't used in the best sense here, but it worked for us.
 If you liked this post, feel free to leave a comment or share it.

 Hoped you enjoyed the emojis and Happy Coding!